Jetta Goudal: Later career

 Because of her audaciousness in suing DeMille and her high-profile activism in the Actors' Equity Association campaign for the theatre and film industry to accept a closed shop, some of the Hollywood studios refused to employ Goudal.
 In 1932, at age forty-one, she made her last screen appearance in a sound movie, co-starring with Will Rogers in the Fox Film Corporation production of Business and Pleasure.

 Personal life and death

 In 1930, she married Harold Grieve, an art director and founding member of the Academy of Motion Picture Arts and Sciences.
 When her film career ended, she joined Grieve in running a successful interior design business.
 They remained married until her death in 1985 in Los Angeles.
 She is interred next to her husband in a private room at the Great Mausoleum, Sanctuary of the Angels, at Forest Lawn Memorial Park Cemetery in Glendale, California.

 In 1960, for recognition of Goudal's contribution to the motion picture industry, she was honored with a star on the Hollywood Walk of Fame at 6333 Hollywood Blvd.

-On April 19, 2019, the city council of Amsterdam renamed bridge 771, previously without a name, the Jetta Goudalbridge.
+On April 19, 2019, the city council of Amsterdam renamed bridge 771, previously without a name, the Jetta Goudal bridge.
 In early 2020, the name tag was installed.